-The engine behind these 20 years of artistic development is the improvisation, a strong dramaturgy and a pronounced focus on continuous teamwork.
-With its productions CocoonDance not only breaks down spatial barriers of the conventional stage experience, but also plays in a sophisticated way with our perception of bodies.
-The audience does not only participate in a (new) representation of reality, but in its generation.
-The work of CocoonDance can best be explained as a reflection about the dance and the body itself, as a shift of the dance space away from the narrative space into a space of distance and thinking.
+The driving force behind 24 years of artistic development is improvisation, consistent dramaturgy and a strong emphasis on continuous teamwork.
+CocoonDance’ productions not only break down the spatial barriers of conventional stage experience, but also play with our perception of the body in a sophisticated way.
+The audience not only participates in a (new) representation of reality, but also in its creation.
+CocoonDance’ work can be explained as a reflection on dance and the body itself, as a displacement of the dance space from a narrative space to a space of perception and thought.

 The “Unthought Body”